 2. Managing social media updates

 I’ve used Hootsuite for posting updates to social networks and reviewing what others are saying for nearly five years now after using Tweetdeck back in the day – Twitter killed that one off for general use.
 Hootsuite seems to be comfortably the most popular free tool for posting and reviewing social media updates, but many still don’t know it, it can be used as a personal social media management tool too.
 It enables you to quickly post to all the main social networks including Google+ company pages and review conversations and messages.
 I’ve trialled many paid tools, but none come close.
 The paid version is worthwhile IMO for adding campaign tracking and extra reports.

 3. Finding influencers

-There is no single free tool that works well for this.
+There is no single free tool that works well for this – please suggest alternatives.
 You can use reputation tools like Klout, Kred or Peerindex, but I find that the use of Twitter autofollow means that this often skews the results.